Adult Onset SMA – Diagnosis and Care

 Website: www.smauk.org.uk

 We provide a free Support & Outreach Service for families by email, phone, text, Zoom and occasional home-visiting.
 Our experienced team offer personalised support and information and are available to answer questions and talk things through.
-Though we don’t give medical advice, we can discuss with you the support you and your family can access.
+Though we do not give medical advice, we can discuss with you the support you and your family can access.

-If you’re wondering about an aspect of life with SMA, we hope the Living With SMA area of our website will be a helpful starting point, giving you useful information and ideas.
+If you are wondering about an aspect of life with SMA, we hope the Living With SMA area of our website will be a helpful starting point, giving you useful information and ideas.
 It builds on knowledge and advice from the SMA Community and SMA UK’s Support & Outreach Team, and covers a whole host of topics, including: health & wellbeing, equipment, homes, education, work, transport, leisure, holidays, financial, and emotional and social support.

 You may also find some of our podcasts and webinars interesting – there are always more in the pipeline – and there may be events on offer.
 Find out more from the SMA Community and Health Professionals on our YouTube channel.